 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You'll still get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone with a superior FICO score.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You'll still qualify for a loan with a lower score, but the interest paid over time could be more than double that of someone with a superior credit score.

-We're used to working with all levels of FICO scores.
-Call us at (970) 203-1101 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit history.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you obtain a stronger score?
-Improving your FICO score takes time.
-It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+You want a stronger score, but how do you get it?
+Building your FICO score takes time.
+It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these tips:

 - Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have all of your debt sitting on a single card.
+- Even out your debt.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt transferred to one card.

-- Apply for gas station cards or department store credit.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to improve credit, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always beware of keeping a large balance for more than a couple of months because these types of cards traditionally have a higher interest rate.
+- Retail cards and service station cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your FICO score.
+You must always beware of keeping a high balance for too long because these types of cards traditionally have a surprising interest rate.

-Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of At Home Real Estate Company, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of At Home Real Estate Company, the loan process can be a stress-free experience so you, too, can achieve home ownership.